Spitlings Accessibility Report

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.

 Mouse and Keys: Can play with mouse and multiple keys.

 Similar Games With More Accessibility Features for Controls

 If you want to play Spitlings, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Spitlings has no accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to Spitlings, but offer accessibility features for Visual:
+We haven’t documented any accessibility features for Visual in Spitlings which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+The following games are similar to Spitlings, and offer accessibility features for Visual:

-Spitlings has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Spitlings, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Spitlings which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Spitlings, and offer accessibility features for Audio:

-Spitlings has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Spitlings, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Spitlings which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Spitlings, and offer accessibility features for Communication: